 CO2 is carbon dioxide.
-This article discusses the laboratory test to measures the amount of carbon dioxide in the liquid part of your blood, called the serum.
+This article discusses the laboratory test to measure the amount of carbon dioxide in the liquid part of your blood, called the serum.

 In the body, most of the CO2 is in the form of a substance called bicarbonate (HCO3-).
 Therefore, the CO2 blood test is really a measure of your blood bicarbonate level.